-Drinking too much too often can ruin your relationships and your health, as well as lead to overwhelming feelings of anxiety and guilt.
+Drinking too much too often can be harmful for you Ivaried ways.
+It can also lead to feelings of anxiety and guilt.
 If you need help to quit drinking, contact alicensed professional counselor at BetterHelp today.

 You were the life and soul of the party last night.
 You knew you were drinking too much, but why stop when you're having such a good time?
 You even said that you'd pay for it in the morning, but you'd worry about that tomorrow, and you poured your sixth glass of wine.

 The morning has come, and your own words prove to be true: you are paying the price for drinking too much.

 You feel anxious and ashamed.
 You're filled with guilt and worry about what you said and what you did.
 You can't remember parts of the party - pieces are missing.
 You're embarrassed.

 You have hangxiety.
 It's a real word.
 The Urban Dictionary defines it as: "The feeling of overwhelming guilt, stress, and worry the day after a drinking binge.
 Hang-over Anxiety.
 Hangxiety!"